Optimal Quoting under Adverse Selection and Price Reading

-In this case, the slopes of the corresponding \( \zeta \) functions are insufficiently steep to compensate the decrease of intensity functions, resulting in a reduction in the concavity of the value function.
-The mechanism is as follows: if the market maker holds a positive (resp. negative) inventory, then by skewing -- through a decrease (resp. increase) in both bid and ask prices -- they raise the absolute and relative probability of executing a sell (resp. buy) order that moves the inventory closer to zero and therefore the likelihood that adverse selection -- whose dependence on quotes is mild -- induces a price increase (resp. decrease), thereby artificially increasing the value of the remaining inventory.
-Although adverse selection reduces the constant term in the approximation of the value function, this mechanism tends to flatten it, thus lowering its concavity.\\
+In this case, the slopes of the corresponding \( \zeta \) functions are insufficiently steep to compensate for the decrease of intensity functions, resulting in a reduction in the concavity of the value function.
+The mechanism is as follows: if the market maker holds a positive (resp. negative) inventory, then by skewing -- through a decrease (resp. increase) in both bid and ask prices -- they raise the absolute and relative probability of executing a sell (resp. buy) order that moves the inventory closer to zero and therefore increase the likelihood that adverse selection -- whose dependence on quotes is mild -- induces a price increase (resp. decrease), thereby increasing the value of the remaining inventory.
+Although adverse selection reduces the constant term in the approximation of the value function, this mechanism tends to flatten its shape by lowering its concavity.